Financial Stability Report

 The purpose of the Financial Stability Report is to provide information on a semiannual basis concerning recent macroeconomic and financial events that may affect the financial stability of the Chilean economy, such as the evolution of indebtedness of the main credit users, the performance of the capital market, and the capacity of the financial system and of the international financial position to adapt adequately to adverse economic situations.
 In addition, the Financial Stability Report presents the policies and measures that contribute to the normal functioning of the financial system, in order to promote public knowledge and debate concerning these issues.

-The release of the 2020 Financial Stability Reports will be on May 13th and November 11th.
+The release of the 2021 Financial Stability Reports will be on May 5 th and November 3 th.

 Description of the Financial Stability Report

 The financial system contributes to efficient resource allocation, by channeling funds from savers to those with financing needs, a cornerstone of economic growth.
 However, it is subject to inherent risks, such as liquidity, credit, contagion, and operational risks.
 Thus, a particular adverse event could become systemic in the face of vulnerabilities that amplify its impact.

 The conceptual framework employed by the Bank considers the financial system to be stable when it performs its functions normally or without relevant disruptions, even in the face of temporary adverse situations.
 In this way, the appropriate identification of potential risk events, vulnerabilities and mitigating factors, along with impact assessments, contribute to the understanding of the stability of the financial system and make it possible to outline policy measures within the Bank’s scope of action, as well as to recommend others that are a springboard for other financial regulators.